-The total net position of the Township shown is approximately \$42.5 million.
+The total net position of the Township shown is approximately \$43 million.
 However, this does not include certain physical assets such as traffic lights, storm sewers and drainage structures acquired or constructed before January 1, 2004.
-Total liabilities increased by 10.9%.
-Deferred inflows increased 37.7% due to unspent grant funds, and changes in pension actuarial calculations.
-Net position shows an increase of 11.6%.
+Total liabilities increased by 256.6%, due to an increase in the net pension liabilities.
+Deferred inflows decreased 77.3% due to grant funds being spent in 2023, and changes in pension actuarial calculations.
+Net position shows an increase of 1.3%.